 Where the Numbering System Came From

 The US pencil numbering system originated in the late 19th century when American manufacturers needed a simpler way to label pencils for the mass education market.
-Instead of the European letter-based system (H, HB, B), they used numbers.
+Instead of the European letter-based system (H, HB, B, covered for wood-cased pencils by ISO 9180), they used numbers.
 The system stuck — today, roughly 90% of US school pencil tenders reference "No. 2 pencil" rather than "HB."

 This is not a niche distinction.
 No. 2 pencil is searched 6,600 times per month by buyers, spec writers, and procurement officers.
 No. 1 pencil pulls 8,100 monthly searches — higher than "HB pencil."
 If your factory catalogue lists only HB and 2B, you are invisible to the largest single pencil specification query on Google.